jimjag/telaen/telaen/README.txt

 Client Cookies         - OPTIONAL  - Manage session manually Client JavaScript      - YES       - To make templates more easy PHP                    - YES       - Sure ;)
+Smarty                 - YES       - Bundled with Telaen
+                                     but you can use your
+                                     own
+PHPMailer              - YES       - Bundled with Telaen
+                                     but you can use your
+                                     own